-If your article contains any display items (images, figures, tables, videos or text boxes, or other material), or any elements within any display items that are adapted or reproduced from a previously published work (including your own publications, preprints and accepted articles), or that are not published but owned by a third-party (for example, a colleague, image databases, websites etc.), please provide us with the details of the original source in the below table.
+If your article contains any display items (images, figures, tables, videos or text boxes, or other material), or any elements within any display items, that are adapted or reproduced from a previously published work (including your own publications, preprints and accepted articles), or that are not published but owned by a third-party (for example, a colleague, image databases, websites etc.), please provide us with the details of the original source in the below table.
 Our office must obtain all the appropriate permissions to use this third-party content in your work, so please ensure that all third party display items are listed in the table below even if you have already requested and received permission for publication in your submitted article.

 Please note that we may not always be able to include material that is owned by third-parties; in which case we will contact you for alternatives.